Grateful for Getting Older

 One of my favorite cards has the quote, “Birthdays are good for you.
 Statistics show that the people who have the most, live the longest.”
 What a great reminder to celebrate whatever we can, whenever we can, and to take absolutely nothing for granted.
 Nothing except, maybe, that the longer we live, the more we will age.
 That everyday miracle seems worth celebrating.

-Original written in 2017 - then updated in 2018 - then again in 2024
+Essay originally written in 2017 - then updated in 2018 - then ever-so-slightly again in 2024

 This article previously appeared on